“One is not born a woman. One becomes one.”

 Simone de Beauvoir

-In the advertising world, images of men and women are used to promote products of all kinds.
 Each of us is enculturated.
 This is a lifelong process in which our identities are formed.
 Through enculturation we learn many things.
 Not least, perhaps, we learn gendered identities of what it is to be a man or a woman, and we learn those behaviours that, broadly speaking, society encourages, sanctions, or condemns.
 It is through language that a great deal of enculturation occurs.
 Language works to reflect social life, but it also exists as a social fact to construct it.
 This is not, of course, to suggest that enculturation wholly determines individual identity, or to deny the possibility of cultural change.

-You arguably might expect images of the female body to be used in advertisements for, say, beauty products or cosmetics.
-But the bodies of women are used to sell a far wider range of items, from alcohol, to cars, to household appliances!
 In this section we are going to focus on the way adverts create representations of women, and see how the repetition of these images can shape cultural values and expectations about what it means to be a man or a woman, and shape our unrealistic perceptions of beauty and sex too.
+Begin by choosing a couple of items from the reading lists below to get a crash course in issues of representation for men and women:

 - Beauty (IB textbook extract)